There may be Peace without Joy, and Joy without Peace, but the two combined make Happiness.

 Meaning

 “There may be Peace without Joy, and Joy without Peace, but the two combined make Happiness.” presents a viewpoint centered on happiness.
-It implies that happiness is found in simple moments and encourages us to remember that gratitude invites more joy.
+It implies that joy grows from gratitude and balance and encourages us to remember that happiness is shaped by mindset.

 Theme